JeremyGreig/CI_Project_1_JG/README.md

 Site Owner’s Goal: The site owner wants to create a welcoming webpage that provides basic mental health information using a clean and supportive design.
 The focus is on using HTML and CSS with Bootstrap to create a calming and well-organised user experience.

+Project Goal: Create a page that acts as a singular support page for Mental Health First Aiders.

 ![Mobile devices Mockup](assets/images/Canva mock up for website - mobile devices.png)

 ## Features